getify/You-Dont-Know-JS/async & performance/ch1.md

 The concurrent "processes" are the two `response()` calls that will be made to handle the Ajax responses.
 They can happen in either-first order.

 Let's assume the expected behavior is that `res[0]` has the results of the `"http://some.url.1"` call, and `res[1]` has the results of the `"http://some.url.2"` call.
 Sometimes that will be the case, but sometimes they'll be flipped, depending on which call finishes first.
-There's a pretty good likelihood that this non-determinism is a "race condition" bug.
+There's a pretty good likelihood that this nondeterminism is a "race condition" bug.

 **Note:** Be extremely wary of assumptions you might tend to make in these situations.
 For example, it's not uncommon for a developer to observe that `"http://some.url.2"` is "always" much slower to respond than `"http://some.url.1"`, perhaps by virtue of what tasks they're doing (e.g., one performing a database task and the other just fetching a static file), so the observed ordering seems to always be as expected.
 Even if both requests go to the same server, and *it* intentionally responds in a certain order, there's no *real* guarantee of what order the responses will arrive back in the browser.